Lasfit 3″ LED Pod Lights – Install & Review & Overview on 3rd Gen Tacoma

 Who is Lasfit?

-I’ll be totally honest.
-Before I wrote this article, I had no idea who Lasfit was or what products they have on the market.
 So, I did a (very) little bit of digging to get some background on them.
 Established in 2015, Lasfit was started with a simple objective: to provide high-quality products with competitive pricing while carrying out excellent customer service and technical support for their customers.

 From the Honda Civic to the Toyota Tacoma, Lasfit produces high-performance LED replacement bulbs to enhance your vehicle’s lighting.
 Although the bulk of their product line is currently custom-fit floor liners and replacement LED bulbs, it’s apparent that they are a growing company that is trying to innovate and reach a new customer base.

-In this article, we’ll be looking at the Lasfit 3″ LED pod lights (mounted as ditch lights).
-Like other manufacturers, they offer multiple patterns and come either white or amber in color.
-I am personally running the spot pattern in white, so that’s what I’ll be drawing my impressions from.
-We’ll look at the install process as well as general aesthetics, build quality, and light output to try to help you determine if these lights will be a nice addition to your Toyota Tacoma.
+We’ll look at the installation process as well as general aesthetics, build quality, and light output to try to help you determine if these lights will be a nice addition to your truck.

 The Lasfit 3″ LED Pods have total internal reflector (TIR) optic technology.
 TIR uses a refractive lens inside the light’s reflector.
 This allows for more light capture and emission than a traditional reflector.
 TIR also produces a sharper cutoff than a traditional reflector.
 High-intensity Osram LEDs inside the housing provide excellent light output.
 The spot pattern is “suitable for long-range vision”, according to Lasfit.
 This means the beam will be smaller in circumference compared to a flood pattern, but is more focused and will provide lighting for a farther distance.